Therapists in East Bench, Salt Lake City, UT

 Whether you navigate a challenging life season, experience depression or anxiety that is currently hindering you from living life fully, feel unhappy in your relationships, or feel lost, questioning your purpose, Willow offers a safe supportive space for self-exploration, healing and transformation aiming at increased liveliness, authenticity and deeper connections in relationships.

-As a REAL Sports Psychologist, I have a unique practice in that I specialize in working with athletes who have the desire to take their game to the next level.
-Being a competitive athlete and coach helps me relate to other competitive people in sports or business.
-My primary focus is building confidence and eliminating Performance Anxiety.
-I have worked in the following sports: PGA Golf (Primary), USTA, NFL, USA Hockey, Basketball, MLB, Fast Pitch Softball, Cheer, Gymnastics, Most NCAA Sports, Equestrian, Soccer, Boxing/MMA, Volleyball, Track & Field, Lacrosse, Bowling, Pool, E-Sports, Symphony Orchestra, and Business Analytics.
+In Sports Psychology, I work with athletes who have the desire to take their game to the next level.
+My typical client performs great in practice, but can't replicate the same performance in competition.
+My primary focus is building confidence and eliminating Performance Anxiety using a toolbox approach they can implement from DAY 1.
+I have worked in the following sports: PGA Golf, USTA, NFL, USA Hockey, Basketball, MLB, Fast Pitch Softball, Cheer, Gymnastics, Most NCAA Sports, Equestrian, Soccer, Boxing/MMA, Volleyball, Track/Field, Lacrosse, Bowling, Pool, E-Sports, Symphony Orchestra, Business Analytics, & Stage.

-As a REAL Sports Psychologist, I have a unique practice in that I specialize in working with athletes who have the desire to take their game to the next level.
-Being a competitive athlete and coach helps me relate to other competitive people in sports or business.
-My primary focus is building confidence and eliminating Performance Anxiety.
-I have worked in the following sports: PGA Golf (Primary), USTA, NFL, USA Hockey, Basketball, MLB, Fast Pitch Softball, Cheer, Gymnastics, Most NCAA Sports, Equestrian, Soccer, Boxing/MMA, Volleyball, Track & Field, Lacrosse, Bowling, Pool, E-Sports, Symphony Orchestra, and Business Analytics.
+In Sports Psychology, I work with athletes who have the desire to take their game to the next level.
+My typical client performs great in practice, but can't replicate the same performance in competition.
+My primary focus is building confidence and eliminating Performance Anxiety using a toolbox approach they can implement from DAY 1.
+I have worked in the following sports: PGA Golf, USTA, NFL, USA Hockey, Basketball, MLB, Fast Pitch Softball, Cheer, Gymnastics, Most NCAA Sports, Equestrian, Soccer, Boxing/MMA, Volleyball, Track/Field, Lacrosse, Bowling, Pool, E-Sports, Symphony Orchestra, Business Analytics, & Stage.

 Nicolaus Garcia